BioMedIA-MBZUAI/DynaMMo/README.md

 More information about the supported datasets can be found in `datasets/`

-Set `os.environ['DATA']`, where the dataset will be downloaded.
-You can config your environment variables in your computer by editing `~/.bashrc` or just change the code.
+Set `os.environ['DATA']`, where the dataset will be downloaded which is in the main.py file.
+You can also config your environment variables in your computer by editing `~/.bashrc` or just change the code.

 ### Run experiments